Understanding Human-Elephant Relationships

 Elephant population of Karnataka State: 5,300 - 6,200

-- Improve ways of dealing with and preventing conflict and resulting injury
+4) Improve ways of dealing with and preventing conflict

 What we do

-We fund the pioneering work of Dr. M. Ananda Kumar, who won a Whitley Award, dubbed the Green Oscar in 2015 for the innovative Elephant Family funded Elephant Information System in India.
+We fund the pioneering work of Dr. M. Ananda Kumar, who won a Whitley Award (also known as a Green Oscar) in 2015 for the innovative Elephant Family funded Elephant Information System in India.